malliina/pill-ios/README.md

 ## Distribution

+### Setup

+Disable "Automatically manage signing" in Xcode.

+### Deployments

 GitHub Actions uses fastlane to deploy updates.
 To deploy, push to the master branch.

-Disable "Automatically manage signing" in Xcode.